mwrnd/OpenCAPI-to-PCIe/README.md

 This is meant to be an early prototype board.

 Differential pairs are matched to within 0.5mm intra-pair (N-to-P).
-The first and last two pairs (RX0-RX1, RX6-RX7, TX0-TX1, TX6-TX7) are matched to within 10mm inter-pair.
-Not yet certain if the pairs are in the correct order.
-The current aim is to test the design at PCIe x1 and x2 widths and at least at [PCIe Gen1](https://www.youtube.com/watch?v=QG0Apol-oj0&t=2832s).
+Should work at least at [PCIe Gen1](https://www.youtube.com/watch?v=QG0Apol-oj0&t=2832s).

 | Diff.
 Pair | Length (mm) |